digitalsurgeons/boilerplate/frontendguide.md

 <a name="css-linting"/>
 ### Linting
 Digital Surgeons adheres to a specific SASS styleguide and uses a linting tool to ensure code never differs from this styleguide.
 We've created a specific `.scss-lint.yml` file that specifics our linting rules.
-Please refer to this file to find out what they are.
-Here is how to setup linting locally with ruby:
+Please refer to [this file](https://github.com/digitalsurgeons/boilerplate/blob/redeux/.scss-lint.yml) to find out what they are.

+#### Linting setup with ruby:

 1. Ensure the `.scss-lint.yml` file is at the base of your repository.
 2. Install the scss-lint gem with `gem install scss_lint`